On regularity and the word problem for free idempotent generated semigroups: The construction

 \section{The $B_{G,H}$ construction}

 We begin by describing a general construction.
-Consider any triple $S$, $V$, $I$ where \begin{itemize} \item $S$ is a semigroup, \item $I$ is an ideal of $S$, and \item $V$ is a subsemigroup of $S$. \end{itemize} Let $S'$, $S''$ be copies of $S$, all three pairwise disjoint, under isomorphisms $s \mapsto s'$ and $s \mapsto s''$.
+Consider any triple $S$, $V$, $U$ where \begin{itemize} \item $S$ is a semigroup, \item $U$ is an ideal of $S$, and \item $V$ is a subsemigroup of $S$. \end{itemize} Let $S^{(1)}$, $S^{(2)}$ be copies of $S$, all three pairwise disjoint, under isomorphisms $s \mapsto s^{(i)}$ ($i=1,2$).
 Let

-be the semigroup with $0$ extending the multiplication on $S$, $S'$, $S''$ via:
+be the semigroup with $0$ extending the multiplication on $S$, $S^{(1)}$, $S^{(2)}$ via:

 for $s, t \in S$ and $i=1,2$.
-That this is indeed a semigroup can be easily checked directly, or by noting that this is a special instance of the Clifford construction \cite[Section~4.2]{Ho}, with the ingredients arranged in a diamond semilattice as in Figure~\ref{fig_pictorial}.
+That this is indeed a semigroup can be easily checked directly, or by noting that this is a special instance of the Clifford construction \cite[Section~4.2]{HoBook}, with the ingredients arranged in a diamond semilattice as in Figure~\ref{fig_pictorial}.
 Let

-It is easy to verify that $T(S,V,I)$ is a subsemigroup of $W(S)$.
-Its gross structure, and the way that it embeds into $W(S)$, is also illustrated in Figure~\ref{fig_pictorial}.
+It is easy to verify that $T(S,V,U)$ is a subsemigroup of $W(S)$.
+Its gross structure, and the way that it embeds into $W(S)$, are also illustrated in Figure~\ref{fig_pictorial}.

-Let $G=\pre{A}{\mathcal{R}}$ be a finitely presented group and let $H$ be its finitely generated subgroup.
-We shall in addition assume that: \begin{itemize} \item every relation from $\mathcal{R}$ has the form $ab=c$ for some $a,b,c\in A$; \item $H$ is specified by the set of generators $B$ such that $B\subseteq A$.
-Furthermore, there is no loss of generality in assuming that $B^{-1}=B$, so that every element of $H$ can be expressed as a (monoid) word over $B$. \end{itemize} Under all these assumptions the sets $A,B,\mathcal{R}$ can still be taken to be finite.
-In the following we are going to describe a finite band $B_{G,H}$.
-It will be obtained using the $T(S,V,I)$ construction above where $S=B_G$ is taken to be the band constructed in \cite{DR}, $I$ will be the unique minimal ideal of $B_G$, and $V$ will be a certain subsemigroup of $B_G$ which will depend on the choice of the subgroup $H$.
+Let $G=\pre{A}{\mathcal{R}}$ be a finitely presented group and let $H$ be a finitely generated subgroup of $G$.
+Again, as in Section \ref{secWPgen}, we assume without loss of generality that the presentation $\pre{A}{\mathcal{R}}$ is finite and satisfies Conditions (G1), (G2).
+We are now going to describe a finite band $B_{G,H}$.
+It will be obtained using the $T(S,V,U)$ construction above where $S=B_G$ is taken to be the band constructed in \cite{DR}, $U$ will be the unique minimal ideal of $B_G$, and $V$ will be a certain subsemigroup of $B_G$ which will depend on the choice of the subgroup $H$.
 The details are as follows.